-At PayForED, we are always trying to keep you on the right track, ahead of the college process and help you understand how to pay for college.
-Listed below are a few items to be aware of as you and your child transition into college.
+At PayForED, we are always trying to keep you on the right track, ahead of the college process, and help you understand how to pay for college.
+Listed below are a few items to be aware of like you and your child’s transition into college.

 - Respond to your offer of admissions – make sure you understand the financial aid award letter!

-- Sign up for new Student Orientation and take any assessment test required
+- Sign up for new Student Orientation and register for any assessment test required.

-- Make sure you submit your final high school transcript documentation
+- Make sure you submit your final high school transcript documents.

 - Check your new college email and student portal regularly.
 Include your parents in the correspondence sent to you.
 The colleges expect students to take ownership, not the parents.